 After the amazing Bumdra trek, you will walk through a pine and rhododendron forest to the Zangto Pelri temple.
 Your trek will continue until reaching Tiger’s Nest Monastery.
 Tiger’s Nest monastery encircles around the myth that Guru Rimpoche came to the cave of Thulo Phuk on his tiger’s back and meditated in the Pel Phuk cave.
 Hence it is a pilgrimage site to many Buddhist pilgrims.
 After having an amazing time intermingling with nature, culture, and ethnic lifestyle, you will take a departure on a flight back home on the final day.

-On this day you will arrive at the Paro International Airport in Paro, Bhutan.
+On this day, you will arrive at the Paro International Airport in Paro, Bhutan.
 The flight towards the airport is very exciting and one of the most thrilling as you head close to the hills.
 You can spot the mountains on the far end while the hills are surrounding the airport.
-Upon your landing, you will be greeted by our coordinates at Third Rock Adventures.
-We will drive you to your hotel.
+Upon your landing, you will be greeted by our Bhutanese guide from Third Rock Adventures and drive you to your hotel.

 At your hotel, you will get refreshed and then briefed about the next day’s tour.
 However, the sightseeing tour will begin now itself.
-You will visit the Rinpung Dzong which is very close to your hotel.
-After crossing a wooden bridge, you will get to Rinpung which translates to ‘Fortress of the Heaps of Jewels’.
-The exterior of the monastery is colored red and has beautiful wood carving.
+You will visit the Rinpung Dzong, which is very close to your hotel.
+After crossing a wooden bridge, you will get to Rinpung, which translates to ‘Fortress of the Heaps of Jewels.’
+The exterior of the monastery is colored red and has beautiful wood carvings.
 Rinpung was built by the Drukpa Lineage of the Kagyu sect in the 15th century.
 At present, it serves as the administrative body for the government of Bhutan.

 The second day takes you on a drive from Paro to Haa Valley.
 The long drive is very exciting as you get to drive through long pine forests stretching to a distance.
 In about an hour from Paro, you will reach the Chele La Pass at an elevation of 3,988m/13,083ft.
-The views from Chele La is the most fascinating thing about today's hike.
+The views from Chele La are the fascinating thing about today's hike.
 You will be bestowed with the views of Mt.
-Jumolhari.
-The pass is adorned with Buddhist prayer flags fluttering with the wind.
+Jumolhari, and the pass is adorned with Buddhist prayer flags fluttering with the wind.
 Chele La is the highest motorable pass.
 In the winter season, it is covered by heaps of snow.
 But the diver is well trained to drive to the toughest road conditions.

 The second half of the drive continues towards Haa Valley.
 With views of the incredible mountains and valley, you will head on through a forest of fir, oak, and blue pine to reach Haa.
 Haa Valley is a tourist attraction since it connects to Hiking and Camping tours in Bhutan.
 The valley sits nestled between mountains.
 Haa valley is also dubbed as the hidden land Rice Valley due to the high rice production.
 The weather is chilly most of the seasons.
-You can visit the Haa Dzong there as well and explore the nearby local village.
-You can interact with the locals with assistance from your guide.
+You can visit the Haa Dzong and explore the nearby local village, where you can interact with the locals with assistance from your guide.

 The third day begins with a lovely morning drive towards Thimphu, the capital city of Bhutan.
 The drive takes anywhere from three to four hours.
 The road takes you through the beautiful pine forest along the way.
 You can make a stop at the Dobji Dzong on the way if you like.
 Dobji is known to be the first model monastery built in Bhutan.
 Dobji, also known as the Dokar fortress, was built in the 15th century by Ngawang Chogyal.
 Inside the dzong vicinity, you can observe the statues of Jetsun Milarepa, Dungsy Dewa Zangpo, Guru Langdarchen, and Ngawang Chogyal.

 After enjoying the visit, you can head back on the road and join the main road at Chhuzom.
-The Chhuzom is a major road junction that connects the river in Paro, Pa Chhu and the river in Thimpu, Thimp chhu.
-The word Chhuzom is translated to ’where the rivers meet’.
-Along the confluence point, you can spot the locals selling the local produce like cheese, apples, vegetables, and more.
+The Chhuzom is a major road junction that connects the river in Paro, Pa Chhu, and the river in Thimphu, Thimp Chhu.
+The word Chhuzom is translated to ’where the rivers meet.’
+Along with the confluence point, you can spot the locals selling the local produce like cheese, apples, vegetables, and more.
 You will head on towards Thimphu.

 Early in the morning, after having breakfast, you will take a drive to Paro from Thimphu.
 Upon reaching Paro, the drive will take you to Sang Choekor Monastery.
-You will make a stop there and visit the monastery which houses about 150 monks who study here.
+You will stop there and visit the monastery, which houses about 150 monks studying here.
 The monastery was built in the 17th century by Trulku Choglay Shacha Tenzin.
-Sangchen Choekor translates to’ the relics to three realms’ the realms being China, Tibet, and Hor (Mongolia) where acts of Boddhichita were performed.
+Sangchen Choekor translates to’ the relics to three realms,’ the realms being China, Tibet, and Hor (Mongolia), where acts of Boddhichita were performed.

 After about an hour, the forest will open up to a wide meadow with many chortens and prayer flags adorned above.
-A few minutes away you will spot your camp.
-From the viewpoint, you will observe the views of hills and the valley below.
-As you reach the Bumbra High campsite you can instantly spot many tents and horses at the elevation of 3,800m/12,467ft.
+A few minutes away, you will spot your camp, where you will observe the views of hills and the valley below.
+As you reach the Bumbra High campsite, you can instantly spot many tents and horses at the elevation of 3,800m/12,467ft.
 It is a raw experience of getting one with nature.

 You can visit the Bumdra Monastery just minutes away from your campsite.
-According to the popular belief when Guru Rimpoche visited the monastery for meditation, he was served with food by 100 Dakinis/ sky dwellers who descended from the sky.
+According to popular belief, when Guru Rimpoche visited the monastery for meditation, he was served with food by 100 Dakinis/ sky dwellers who descended from the sky.
 Bumbdra refers to the cave with the imprints of the Dakinis.
-After enjoying the nature and monastery, you can head back to your camp for the night.
+After enjoying nature and the monastery, you can head back to your camp for the night.

 Overnight stay at camp in Bumdra High Camp.

 On this day, you will begin your trek from Bumdra camp after breakfast.
-The trail will take you through pine and rhododendron forest.
-For about an hour you will take a descend and watch the golden roofs of the temple situated below.
-You will eventually reach Zangto Pelri which is a small temple.
-Zangto Pelri is translated to ‘Heaven on Earth’.
-From there you will head straight down to the Taktsang Monastery, known famously as Tiger’s Nest Monastery.
+The trail will take you through the pine and rhododendron forest.
+For about an hour, you will take a descend and watch the golden roofs of the temple situated below.
+You will eventually reach Zangto Pelri, which is a small temple.
+Zangto Pelri is translated to ‘Heaven on Earth.’
+From there, you will head straight down to the Taktsang Monastery, known famously as Tiger’s Nest Monastery (3,120m/10,236ft).